-Regulators worldwide are tightening rules for platforms that serve minors or restrict access by age.
-In 2026, requirements differ sharply by region.
+National rules are tightening for platforms that serve minors or restrict access by age.
+In 2026, requirements still differ sharply by region.

 Regulatory milestones